 Rest and recovery after exercise are extremely important to help your body grow/repair.
 Numerous studies have established the negative effects of over-training and more importantly under-recovering.
 Rest is the magical recovery pill, and we rest best when asleep.
 Inadequate sleep slows down the production of the growth hormone which makes is hard for the body to recover.

-The growth hormone is a natural anti-aging element that also facilitates recovery and burning of fat.
+The growth hormone is a natural anti-aging element that also facilitates recovery and burning of fat by burning calories.
 With proper sleep, your body adequately recovers enabling you to feel more energized and stronger which enables you to achieve weight loss and/or muscle gains faster.

 Helps You Achieve the Most From Your Workouts

 The discipline of consistently hitting the gym is quite an effort.
 This gets harder when you are tired or cannot see any significant results after months of training.
 When tired, you are less likely to put your best effort when training or may get an injury by training wrong.
 A poor sleep pattern will likely jeopardize your hard work.

 Sleep deprivation alters the functioning of the brain; it has a similar effect to being drunk.
 You lack a clear mind to make sound complex decisions; you end up making emotional decisions based on how you feel or cravings you have.
 This is why when sleep deprived, you are likely to make poor diet choices or eat foods you don’t normally eat.